cilium/cilium/Documentation/bpf.rst

 ---

 The 64 bit ``x86_64``, ``arm64``, ``ppc64``, ``s390x`` and ``sparc64``
-architectures all ship with an in-kernel eBPF JIT compiler (``mips64`` is work in progress at this time), also all of them are feature equivalent and can be enabled through:
+architectures are all shipped with an in-kernel eBPF JIT compiler (``mips64`` is work in progress at this time), also all of them are feature equivalent and can be enabled through:

 ::